 In New York City, children enter kindergarten in the fall of the calendar year they turn five, and are guaranteed a kindergarten seat at a public school.
-If you have a child born in 2016, they will begin kindergarten in September 2021.
 Once your child starts kindergarten, they can remain at the same school until its final elementary grade.
+Scroll down and watch our video series to learn more about kindergarten admissions.

 Who Can Apply?

-Every five-year-old New York City resident (this includes students who have temporarily moved out of New York City during the COVID-19 pandemic) is guaranteed a seat in a public school kindergarten program.
+Every five-year-old New York City resident is guaranteed a seat in a public school kindergarten program.
 Children start kindergarten in the September of the calendar year they turn five.
-If you have a child born in 2016, they will begin kindergarten in September 2021.
+If you have a child born in 2018, they will begin kindergarten in September 2023.

-We welcome all of the following to apply to kindergarten: current pre-K students at DOE public schools, Pre-K Centers, NYC Early Education Centers, charter schools, and private and parochial schools; students with disabilities; students with accessibility needs; students learning English; students in temporary housing; and LGBTQ and gender nonconforming students.
+We welcome all of the following to apply to kindergarten: pre-K students currently attending DOE public schools, Pre-K Centers, NYC Early Education Centers, charter schools, private schools, or parochial schools; children who are attending school for the first time; students with disabilities; students with accessibility needs; students learning English; students in temporary housing; and LGBTQ and gender nonconforming students.

 Find Elementary Schools